Dun Horse Coat Color Dilution Gene

 Sandwich maneSandwich Mane

-As the dorsal runs through the mane, it darkens the center and leaves the outer edges light, creating a frosted look which can also be called a sandwich mane.
+As the dorsal runs through the mane, it can darken the center and leave the outer edges light, creating a frosted look which is called a sandwich mane.
 This can also run into the hair of their tail.

 Base Duns